koejonluis/Energy-Efficiency-Analysis/README.md

 # Energy-Efficiency-Analysis
-Thisproject would be analyzing the different building shapes provided in the dataset.
+This project would be analyzing the different building shapes provided in the dataset.